A SIBO-Friendly Snack or Treat

 - ¼ cup raw unsalted pumpkin seeds

-- ¼ cup chocolate chips (such as Enjoy Life brand)
+- ¼ cup chocolate chips (such as Enjoy Life brand or sub unsweetened cacao nibs for lower sugar)

 - ¼ cup raw walnut halves